icesat2py/icepyx/doc/source/tracking/tracking.rst

 How is icepyx being used by the ICESat-2 data user community?

+Is your team or project using icepyx but not listed below?
+Please add your organization to the appropriate list with a link to your project/product (or :ref:`get in touch<contact_ref_label>` and we'll add it)!

 Projects and Organizations
 --------------------------
-Projects and organizations that use icepyx (this list is still being populated as of Nov 2020)
+Projects and organizations that use icepyx.

 - `NSIDC <https://nsidc.org/data/icesat-2/tools>`_
 - `University of Washington e-Science institute <https://escience.washington.edu/>`_